Kaixvny/minecraft-new3ds-speedrunning-bot/README.md

 # Minecraft New Nintendo 3DS Bot

-A Discord bot made for the Obscure Minecraft Speedrunning Server
+An archive of my first every repository / discord bot.
+Horribily coded but archived for memories.

 ## State/Version

-Pre-Alpha, Version: 0.0.12
+A Discord bot made for the Obscure Minecraft Speedrunning Server Pre-Alpha, Version: 0.0.12

 ###### Update Notice